 The PCC was committed to reducing the cost of her office in comparison to the organisation she replaced, Merseyside Police Authority.
 Her office costs £1.2m to run – approximately £800,000 less than the Police Authority’s annual running costs.

-Information on the cost of the OPCC can be found in the Money section on this website.
-Further information can also be found in Spending.
+Information on the cost of the OPCC can be found on this website:

 How do I apply for funding from the Police and Crime Commissioner?

 Although the PCC is unable to provide sponsorship or donations, there are limited funding opportunities linked to certain ‘pots’ that the Commissioner has available each year to provide grant funding, or commission services from various organisations or charities across Merseyside.

 Each of these funding streams is however subject to specific terms and conditions.